INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 ### Multiple values at one position, position gaps and adding property values at an earlier position

+NOTE: this applies if you're implementing your own DocIndexer class.
+The other appraoch, using a [configuration file](how-to-configure-indexing.html), does support standoff annotations but has no support for multiple values at one position (yet).
+Please let us know if you need this.

 The ComplexFieldProperty.addValue(String) method adds a value to a property ("annotation layer") at the next corpus position.
 Sometimes you may want to add multiple values at a single corpus position, or you may want to skip a number of corpus positions.
 This can be done using the ComplexFieldProperty.addValue(String, Integer) method; the second parameter is the increment compared to the previous value.
 The default value for the increment is 1, meaning each value is indexed at the next corpus position.

 To add multiple values to a single corpus position, only use the default increment of 1 for the first value you want to add at this position; for all subsequent values at this position, use an increment of 0.
 Note: if the value you added first was the empty string, adding the next value with an increment of 0 will overwrite this empty string.
 This can be convenient if you're not sure whether you want to add any values at a particular location, but you want to make sure the property stays at the correct corpus position regardless.